akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The repetitive, rhythmic motion of her hands allowed her to disappear.
 The other girls tittered about the knights who were riding away, but Beatrice focused on the tactile reality of the fibre.
 It was the only thing she could control.
 While the King’s fleet readied at the coast—a forest of masts she would never see—she anchored herself to the smell of sheep and the steady, grounding work of a daughter of the shires.

-As the final horn sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Winchester was deafening.
+As the final horn sounded from the outer gate, signalling the King’s last troop had cleared the walls, the silence that fell over Westminster was deafening.
 The King's men were gone.
 The Queen was now the Law.
 And Beatrice was just a girl with a handful of wool and a very long memory.

 ---